-Unless otherwise specified, assignments and project submissions are expected by 11:59 PM on the day in which they are due.
-There is a 24-hour grace period past due date/time for assignments to accommodate any issues that the students may encounter with learning under extra-ordinary circumstances (e.g., COVID-19 pandemic).
+Unless otherwise specified, assignments and project submissions are expected by 11:59 PM on the day they are due.
+There is a 24-hour grace period past due date/time for assignments to accommodate any issues that the students may encounter with learning under extraordinary circumstances (e.g., COVID-19 pandemic, storm blackout).

-A deduction of 10% per day late will be applied to assignments that are submitted up to 72 hours past this grace period.
+A deduction of 10% per day late will be applied to assignments submitted up to 72 hours past the grace period.
 Assignments submitted more than 4 days after the posted deadline will not be accepted.
 There is no grace period for project deliverable submission.
 It is the responsibility of each team to ensure that contributions are collected and submitted on time, and that individual absences are managed carefully.
 Late submission will not be allowed for project deliverable.